 - More compact: Is smaller (102x58mm vs 116x89mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-Reasons to prefer the Canon EOS M5:
+Arguments in favor of the Canon EOS M5:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.